ericxw/Hyundai-Remote-Canada/README.md

 # Notes

-*The Hyundai Canada site is pretty slow, so expect remote commands to take around 1min to execute *This is currently a work in progress.
+- The Hyundai Canada site is pretty slow, so expect remote commands to take around 1min to execute
+- This is currently a work in progress
-*Some parameters like CARID in docker-compose.yaml file needs to be retrieved from looking at POST data on bluelink website when making a call.
+- Some parameters like CARID in docker-compose.yaml file needs to be retrieved from looking at POST data on bluelink website when making a call.
 This can be resolved using "friendly name" via a small update to the code, which will likely be handled via multi-car capability in the future.
 (I don't have two cars so if anyone wants to tackle and create pull request, please feel free)
-*With minimal development experience and this being my first public project, pardon my sloppy code.
+- With minimal development experience and this being my first public project, pardon my sloppy code.
-*Constructive criticisms welcome!
+- Constructive criticisms welcome!

 # Docker
 Substitute values based on your deployment.